What is “User Choice”?

 Are you eligible?

-To be eligible for a government contribution towards the costs of training, an apprentice or trainee must have entered into a training contract for a qualification that is funded by DET (Department of Education and Training) and be registered in DET’s registration system DELTA.
+To be eligible for a government contribution towards the costs of training, an apprentice or trainee must have entered into a training contract for a qualification that is funded by DESBT (Department of Employment, Small Business and Training ) and be registered in DESBT’s registration system DELTA.
 The contract commencement date or recommencement date must be on or after 1st July 2010, and the training provider selected to deliver the training must hold a pre-qualified supplier status for the nominated qualification.

 What will you gain from this program?